Milka (dog)

-Milka was a red female cocker spaniel dog owned by Joseph Stalin.
+Milka was a red female Cocker Spaniel dog owned by Joseph Stalin.
 She was given to Stalin by Wilhelmina of the Netherlands as a gift for his 70th birthday.
 Stalin gave Milka to his son Vasily Stalin as he was too old to care for it.
 She eventually outlived Stalin by 8 years.
 Milka birthed a litter of 22 puppies.
-Her grandchild Dondon, became a prestigous Soviet champion.
+Her grandchild Dondon became a prestigious Soviet champion.